scala-native/scala-native.g8/README.md

 * installation of libgc-dev
 * building and installing Scala Native
 * building *this* project with Scala Native
-* run the example application and see the output generated
+* run *this* application and see the output generated

 #### Installing LLVM and CLang